The following notes were left the past couple

 was the water pressure died so we needed to have a plumber come.
 Steve,

-one bass.
-Me and my brother, Ben (9) swam a lot at the pond and at pikes
+and one bass.
+Me and my brother, Ben (9) swam a lot at the pond and

-Falls.
+at pikes Falls.
 We also went on outings.
-We went to Bromley and rode the alpine
+We went to Bromley and rode

-slides.
-We went to Mt Washington and rode a cog wheel train to the summit.
+the alpine slides.
+We went to Mt Washington and rode a cog wheel train

 ......Teresa, Steve, Jeremy and Ben